Homemade Protein Powder | Easy Fresh Ground Recipe

-HOMEMADE PROTEIN POWDER is perfect for adding fresh protein to shakes, smoothies, recipes, or cereal!
-Freshly ground is the best!
+This HOMEMADE PROTEIN POWDER is perfect for adding fresh-ground protein to shakes, smoothies, recipes, or as a instant breakfast cereal!
+This easy recipe for protein powder is a sure winner!

 Fresh Homemade Protein Powder

-I always wondered how prepackaged protein mixes could be fresh since real foods lose their nutrients over time.
+I always wondered how prepackaged (processed) protein powders could be healthy since real foods, when processed, lose their nutrients over time.

 - Almonds